-The following tables present the gross unrealized losses and estimated fair value of the Company's Agency and Non-Agency MBS by length of time that such securities have been in a continuous unrealized loss position at December 31, 2019 and 2018.
-All available for sale securities in an unrealized loss position have been evaluated by the Company for OTTI.
+The following tables present the gross unrealized losses and estimated fair value of the Company's Agency and Non-Agency MBS by length of time that such securities have been in a continuous unrealized loss position at December 31, 2020 and December 31, 2019.
+All available for sale securities in an unrealized loss position have been evaluated by the Company for current expected credit losses.